 “Neither,” he replied dryly.
 “Do you own a bike yourself?”

-“Sure.
+“I do.
 Nothing fancy though.
-Some scrappy french shit.
+Locally made.
 At least it's relatively cheap to maintain.”

 A silence fell between them as Åke continued to gawk at the bike.
 He mindlessly grabbed his pack of cigarettes from his back pocket and plucked a second one out.